loaialsharee/docker-hands-on/README.md

 Now, even if you delete `node_modules` are deleted in your local, your application on the container will still be running, but you might notice the modules are removed from your container as well (when you use `docker exec...` command to view the content of the container files).
 Don't worry, `node_modules` are still there.
 As we said, the data persists as long as the volume exists, so if you remove/delete the container and run it back, you will see the modules coming back again (even though your modules are deleted from your local machine).
 You may navigate to Docker Desktop -> Volumes to view your available volumes.
 That explains why the application was still running and not crashed in the container.

+The following are some of the commands you might need to use to interact with volumes

+- `docker volume ls`: lists all the available volumes
+- `docker volume rm <volume-name>`: removes the volume you want to remove (name can be obtained from `docker volume ls` command)
+- `docker volume prune`: removes the volumes that are not being used by the current running containers (unused ones only).

 Is there a simpler solution?
 Of course!

 ### Alternative Solution